sebastianotronto/emscripten-tutorial/README.md

 example, the web server has to be configured to provide the correct `Cross-Origin-*` headers, see `03_threads/run-server.sh` for details.

+There is also a piece of code meant to run this more complicated library function natively (`native.c`).
+It can be used, for example, to compare the performance of native code vs WASM running in Node.js.
+You can build it with `./build-native.sh` and run it with `./build/native`.

 ## 4. Don't block the main thread

 In `04_no_block` we avoid our calculations blocking the main browser